 Clothes: the tropical minimum

-And for the rest, what do you put in your luggage for a trip to Southeast Asia or tropical islands?
-As little as possible! 🌴 🌴 During my travels in Asia, I learned to take only the essentials.
-I have made a small checklist below.
+And what else do you put in your luggage for a trip to Southeast Asia or tropical islands?
+As little as possible! 😎 🌴 In the course of my travels in Asia, I have learned to take only the essentials with me.
+I've made a short checklist below.

-➡️ My usual destinations enjoy the same climate: hot and humid.
-Long live summer clothes!
-No need to worry: if I miss something, I buy it on the spot (in addition, it is much cheaper than in France).
-No problem getting flip flops, t-shirts or sarongs in Asia!
+Go for summer clothes!
+My usual destinations share the same climate: hot and humid.
+No need to bother: if I'm missing something, I buy it on the spot (besides, it's much cheaper than in France).
+No need to worry about buying flip-flops, tee-shirts or sarongs in Asia!

 Clothing: the tops